 Understanding Glove Sizes

 Glove sizing isn’t just about small, medium, and large.
-Because hands differ significantly in bone structure and muscle density, brands use specific measurements—usually inches—to categorise their products.
+Because hands differ significantly in bone structure and muscle density, brands use specific measurements—usually inches—to categorize their products.

 Types of Glove Sizes: Men’s, Women’s, and Youth